What is Heartfulness?

 - Over 500+ scientific and psychology studies have inspired the Heartfulness curriculum

-- The curriculum integrates modern psychological and scientific research in medicine, neuroscience, psychology, and community health
+- The curriculum integrates modern psychological and scientific research in medicine, neuroscience, psychology, and community health.

+Dr. Murphy-Shigematsu is currently a faculty member at the Stanford Medical School and my mentor and teacher.
 I've had the privilege of serving as a teaching assistant for two of Sensei's Stanford Heartfulness Undergraduate classes.
-Additionally, I am a Stanford Heartfulness Fellow under the Stanford Department of Psychiatry and Behavioral Sciences at the Stanford University School of Medicine.
+Additionally, I am a Stanford Heartfulness Fellow under the Stanford Center for Biomedical Ethics

 Dr. Murphy Shigematsu